valsson-group/UNT-Chem-4660-5660-Fall2025/Lectures-HandsOn/Lecture-4_September-4-2025/Readme.md

 You can then submit the orca input file using the `orca` wrapper that works in similar way as the `g16` wrapper.
 The main difference is that you will need to specify the version; here we will use version 6.1.0 of ORCA that is the latest version.
 ```
-orca -i L-Tryptophan_hf_cc-pvdz_geo_b3lyp_cc-pvdz_orca.inp -p compchem.36 -c 4 -m 16gb -s local -v 6.1.0
+orca -i <FILENAME>.inp -p compchem.36 -c 4 -m 16gb -s local -v 6.1.0
 ```
-You should check the output file that you are using the correct version 6.1.0.
-You can look at the molecular orbtials from the ORCA 6 calculation using the ChimeraX program that is started using the `ChimeraX`.
+You should check the output file to ensure that you are using the correct version 6.1.0.

-Once the calculation has finished, obtain the following information from the output file:
-- How many SCF iteration did it take to converge the HF calculation?
-- What is the total energy of the molecule?
-(Important to note what the units are)
-- What are the energies of the HOMO and LUMO?
-- What is the HOMO-LUMO gap in eV?
-- How does this compare to the Gaussian calculation?